 If you want to become a paralegal, you better come prepared with a keen eye for detail, a knack for organization and multi-tasking, a love of the law, patience, determination… and, of course, a formal education in paralegal studies.

 But if you’re looking for a clear-cut, definitive educational path to becoming a paralegal, you might be surprised to find that things aren’t really all that cut and dry.
-Despite the fact that you’ll spend your days with attorneys who have all checked the same accomplishments off the list – earned an ABA-approved law degree, passed the bar exam, gained state licensure to practice law – there are surprisingly few constants among their most trusted subordinates.
+Despite the fact that you’ll spend your days with attorneys who have all checked the same accomplishments off the list – earned an ABA-approved law degree, passed the bar exam, obtained a state license to practice law – there are surprisingly few constants when it comes to their most trusted subordinates.

 So, here’s the thing about becoming a paralegal: There’s no right or wrong route to take.